All Episodes

 In other words, they want the plan, God forbid they got a heart attack, cancer, or have a bad accident.

-And so those things they end up funding the sick, the elderly, and the uninsured.
+And so those things, they end up funding the sick, the elderly, and the uninsured.

-Without any health insurance.
+Hospitals without any health insurance.

-And then the hospital has to put the bill and it's, And in the long run, something has to change, or we're gonna lose our hospitals.
+And in the long run, something has to change or we're going to lose our hospitals.

 Something has to change.